-Activity Academic adviser (AA) Departmental tutor (DT) Others involved Requests for preferential allocation to Halls of Residence See information at Ise.ac.uk/accommodation/application/priority_info.aspx Advise student to contact Accommodation Office.
-SSC, Disability and Wellbeing Service and the Convener of the St Philips Medical Centre can support student requests for preferential allocation to Halls of Residence.
-Career and personal development planning Encourage students to make use of their Personal Development Aide Memoire (see page 17) and see information at the "student comment" section of their LSE for You class register.
+Activity Academic adviser (AA) Departmental tutor (DT) Others involved Requests for preferential allocation to Halls of Residence See information at Ise.ac.uk/accommodation/ application/priority_info.aspx Advise student to contact Accommodation Office.
+SSC, Disability and Wellbeing Service and the St Philips Medical Centre can support student requests for preferential allocation to Halls of Residence.
+Accommodation requests in response to medical requirements, disabilities etc. Students may seek advice/ assitance from DWS and their GP.
+Career and personal development planning Encourage students to make use of their Personal Development Aide Memoire and see information at the "student comment" section of their LSE for You class register.
 Both can be of help when writing references.
 LSE Careers offers sessions on personal/career development and can tailor these to departments on request.
 LSE LIFE runs a range of relevant professional skills development workshops.
-Writing references See LSE Careers' Staff guide to writing references in Careers information for LSE staff at Ise.ac.uk/careersService/aboutUs AAs are expected to write references for students on request.
+Writing references See LSE Careers' Staff guide to writing references in Careers information for LSE staff at https://info.lse.ac.uk/current- students/careers/Assets/ Documents/Guide-to-writing- references.pdf AAs are expected to write references for students on request.
 The student must give reasonable notice and information.
-See LSE for You for access to student class reports, exam grades and teacher comments and ask students about their Personal Development Aide Memoire record (see page 17).
+See LSE for You for access to student class reports, exam grades and teacher comments and ask students about their Personal Development Aide Memoire record.
 Students requiring three references (common for applications to higher degrees) will often approach the DT for a reference.
 Previous AAs/DTs, lecturers and class teachers may be approached.
 Wherever possible references should be signed off by members of full-time faculty.
 Hourly paid teachers should seek advice.
-Students who have registered with sufficient funding but who later experience unforeseen circumstances which leave them in financial difficulty can apply for help from the School via the Student Support Fund.
+Funding/registry difficulties Students who have registered with sufficient funding but who later experience unforeseen circumstances which leave them in financial difficulty can apply for help from the School via the Student Support Fund.
 Unforeseen circumstances can take a range of guises, but in all cases applicants need to provide supporting documentation.
 In cases where a student has knowingly registered under-funded, support from a student's department and/ or AA does not tend to have bearing on the outcome of the application since this depends solely on whether or not the student can show that their difficulties are unexpected.
 DT to encourage students to attend Financial Support Office daily drop in sessions - 1pm to 2pm during term time (Mondays, Wednesdays and Fridays outside of term) in Student Services Centre.
-Email financial-support@lse. ac.uk for further information.
-Supervisor, Disability and Wellbeing Service if the student needs to be referred or is known to them.
+Email financial- support@lse. ac.uk for further information.
+Disability and Wellbeing Service if the student needs to be referred or is known to them.